The University and Colleges

 - Worcester is famed for its friendliness and welcoming community of 600 students (200 graduates and 400 undergraduates).

 - Being in the city centre, our location is convenient for departments, faculties and libraries, as well as for all the amenities Oxford has to offer, including shops, restaurants, museums and theatres.
+We are also situated conveniently for both the coach station and the rail station.

 - Great sports facilities on your doorstep - we are the only college to have our sports pitch on site.
 There are various Worcester sports teams and we have a Boathouse on the Thames.